garrettheel/angular-treetable/README.md

 }
 ```

-Note that you can also call `refresh()` on the `ngTreetableParams` instance to rebuild the table if anything changes.
+Note that you can also call `refresh()` on the `ngTreetableParams` instance to rebuild the entire table.

 ### Define node template(s)